Byzantine–Sasanian War of 602–628

-While the Persians proved largely successful during the first stage of the war from 602 to 622, conquering much of the Levant, Egypt, several islands in the Aegean Sea and parts of Anatolia, the ascendancy of the emperor Heraclius in 610 led, despite initial setbacks, to a status quo ante bellum.
-Heraclius' campaigns in Iranian lands from 622 to 626 forced the Persians onto the defensive, allowing his forces to regain momentum.
-Allied with the Avars and Slavs, the Persians made a final attempt to take Constantinople in 626, but were defeated there.
+From 602 to 622, the Sassanians gradually conquered much of the Levant, parts of Anatolia, and—for the first time—Egypt and several islands in the Aegean Sea.
+The counter-attacks of the new Byzantine emperor Heraclius from 622 to 626 eventually forced the Persians onto the defensive.
+Allied with the Avars and Slavs, the Persians attempted to take Constantinople in 626, but were defeated.
 In 627, allied with Turks, Heraclius invaded the heartland of Persia.
-A civil war broke out in Persia, during which the Persians killed their king, and sued for peace.
+After the Battle of Nineveh (627), Iranian forces were finally broken, forcing civil war-torn Persia to seek peace.

-By the end of the conflict, both sides had exhausted their human and material resources and achieved very little.
-Consequently, they were vulnerable to the sudden emergence of the Islamic Rashidun Caliphate, whose forces invaded both empires only a few years after the war.
-The Muslim armies swiftly conquered the entire Sasanian Empire as well as the Byzantine territories in the Levant, the Caucasus, Egypt, and North Africa.
-In the following centuries, the Byzantine and Arab forces would fight a series of wars for control of the Near East.
+By the end of the war, both sides had exhausted their human and material resources.
+They were thus vulnerable to the emergence of the Islamic Rashidun Caliphate in the 630s, whose forces invaded both empires.
+Over the course of the rest of the 7th century, Muslim armies swiftly conquered the Levant, Mesopotamia, Persia, the Caucasus, Egypt, North Africa, and the Iberian Peninsula alongside southern parts of France after 711 AD.
+These conquests led to the fall of the Sasanian Empire and a significant reduction in the size and power of the Byzantine Empire, which over the following centuries would fight several wars with the Muslim powers for control of the Near East.

 Background

-After decades of inconclusive fighting, Emperor Maurice ended the Byzantine–Sasanian War of 572–591 by helping the exiled Sasanian prince Khosrow, the future Khosrow II, to regain his throne from the usurper Bahrām Chobin.
-In return the Sasanians ceded to the Byzantines parts of northeastern Mesopotamia, much of Persian Armenia and Caucasian Iberia, though the exact details are not clear.
-More importantly for the Byzantine economy, they no longer had to pay tribute to the Sasanians.
+After decades of inconclusive fighting, Emperor Maurice ended the Byzantine–Sasanian War of 572–591 by helping the exiled Sasanian prince Khosrow, the future Khosrow II, to regain his throne from the usurper Bahram Chobin.
+In return, the Sasanians ceded parts of northeastern Mesopotamia, much of Persian Armenia and Caucasian Iberia to the Byzantines, though the exact details are not clear.
+More importantly for the Byzantine economy, they no longer had to pay tribute to the Persians.
 Emperor Maurice then began new campaigns in the Balkans to stop incursions by the Slavs and Avars.